Tarmean/data-reify/README.md

 instance (MonadRef m) => MuRef Expr m where
     type DeRef Expr = FlatExpr
     mapDeRef visitChildren (Lambda fun) = do
-       uniq <- stableName fun
+       -- Trick from the paper: Use the stableName of a function to generate a name for its argument uniq <- stableName fun
        let var = Var uniq
        body <- visitChildren (fun var)